 When you go in winter there are of course the slopes.

-With a summit altitude of 800 meters (or 2,625 feet) Mont-Sainte-Anne isn’t really high, definitely not when you compare it with ski resorts in France or Italy.
-However, it's still one of the three biggest resorts in the whole of Quebec.
+With a summit altitude of 800 meters (or 2,625 feet), Mont-Sainte-Anne’s altitude doesn’t sound as impressive when you compare it with ski resorts in France or Italy.
+However, it’s still one of the three biggest resorts in the whole of Quebec and has plenty to offer to visitors each year.

 There are 69 trails covering 77 kilometers (or 41 miles).
 19 of those trails are lighted for night skiing and form the biggest vertical drop for night skiing in Canada.

-The Mont-Sainte-Anne ski resort also has a great beginners zone.
-There’s one really small, almost flat hill and one wider beginners hill to let you practice your moves.
-No need to worry about tricky lifts here, as both beginners slopes are equipped with “magic carpets”.
+The Mont-Sainte-Anne ski resort also has a great beginner zone.
+There’s one really small, almost flat hill and one wider beginner’s hill to let you practice your moves.
+No need to worry about tricky lifts here, as both beginner slopes are equipped with “magic carpets”.
 It’s the perfect place to teach kids how to ski or, in my case, to take your first skiing lesson.

-According to Boyfriend, though, even the extreme trails weren’t that difficult in comparison with the most difficult trails he’d ridden in France, Austria, and Italy.
+But according to my ex-boyfriend, even the extreme trails weren’t that difficult in comparison with the most difficult trails he’d ridden in France, Austria, and Italy.

 © Olivier Croteau – Mont-Sainte-Anne